austindias16/book-search-app/README.md

 - How long did you spend on the coding assignment?

   > I spent around 8 hours for this assignment.
 This included the following tasks:
-  > -- UI creation
+   - UI creation
-  > -- Theme creation and styling
+   - Theme creation and styling
-  > -- API service integration & Data modeling for UI
+   - API service integration & Data modeling for UI

 - a.
 What would you add to your solution if you had more time?
 - b.
 If you didn&#39;t spend much time on the coding test, then use this as an opportunity to explain what you would add.
 > With better UX, design and more time, I would have added more UI indicators like spinners, missing image placeholders, a different route to display a detailed description of each book title.
+Also I would add more test cases.

 - What was the most useful feature that was added to the latest version of your chosen language?
 Please include a snippet of code that shows how you&#39;ve used it.